Travel with medications, medical devices can be daunting

 Neither the embassy and consular websites nor the email responses addressed medical equipment.

-Travel health and traveling with medications is a “huge mess” and “supremely unsatisfactory,” said Dr. Irmgard Bauer of the Division of Tropical Health and Medicine at James Cook University in Townsville, Australia, who was not part of the study.
+The lack of information for travelers offered by local embassies may sometimes indicate a lack of suitable regulations in destination countries, or that no one knows where to find them, said Dr. Irmgard Bauer of the Division of Tropical Health and Medicine at James Cook University in Townsville, Australia, who was not part of the study.
+She called the situation a “huge mess.”

-Patients should turn to their treating doctor and a travel clinic, with both having the obligation to find out what is required, he told Reuters Health by email.
+Patients should turn to their treating doctor and a travel clinic, with both having the obligation to find out what is required, she told Reuters Health by email.

-“Travellers on longer trips could also be referred to a colleague in the county of destination to continue treatment and prescribe the medication,” he said.
+“Travelers on longer trips could also be referred to a colleague in the country of destination to continue treatment and prescribe the medication,” she said.
 “In some cases, it may mean that travel cannot happen.”

 Specific outcomes for a traveler with too much medication or not enough documentation depend on the country, its law, and the person working at customs that day, Bauer said.

-“With narcotics, an arrest is not unlikely,” he said.
+“With narcotics, an arrest is not unlikely,” she said.
 “In some countries, this will not be pleasant.”

 The situation can be toughest for last minute travelers, Mutie said, but ideally there will be sufficient time to search for information ahead of time and talk to your doctor, who should be the principal source of the required information.